Coordinate reference systems for depth measurement at sea

 Geoid separation

-It is also possible to define LAT with respect to the so-called geoid.
+It is also possible to define ALAT with respect to the so-called geoid.
 The geoid is the hypothetical global shape of the surface of the oceans where water flows are only influenced by gravity and unaffected by wind and tides.
 Delft University of Technology is studying the relationship between these 2 levels for the North Sea.

 Height measurement using GPS receivers